-That’s why we’re answering this question (and more) in this article.
-We also cover where to find accessible and pet friendly accommodation, plus some top facts.
+That’s why we’re answering this question and more in this article.
+We also cover where to find accessible and pet friendly accommodation, plus some top facts about your DPP.

 So can I use my disability parking permit in another state?